waseemuddin/simple-cicd-project01/README2.md

 }
 ```

 ![EC2 Setup Step 19](img/20.JPG)

 Now, any push to the repository will trigger the Jenkins pipeline automatically.

-Now, run the pipeline to build and deploy your application!

-Ensure you have the necessary credentials configured in Jenkins for Docker Hub access.

 Congratulations!
 You have successfully set up a CI/CD pipeline for your Todo Application.

-vbnet